ignlg/pingkeeper/README.md

 1. Download release binaries from [releases page][releases-link].

-1.  _recommended_ Check the integrity of the downloaded file:
+1. Check the integrity of the downloaded file _(version may vary)_:

         sha512sum --check pingkeeper-macos-v3.0.0.tar.gz.sha512

     It should say: `pingkeeper-macos-v3.0.0.tar.gz: OK`

-1. Extract archive with:
+1. Extract archive _(version may vary)_ with:

         tar xvf pingkeeper-macos-v3.0.0.tar.gz

-1.  _recommended_ Check the integrity of the binary file with:
+1. Check the integrity of the binary file with:

         sha512sum --check pingkeeper.sha512